Story At-A-Glance

 The EV City Case Book

-To understand how far ahead the federal, state, and city governments have come to implement a fundamental shift towards electrification of transport system, starting with electric vehicles, the report by IEA titled “The EV City Case Book” sheds comprehensive light on the proceedings.
+To understand how far ahead the federal, state, and city governments have come to implement a fundamental shift towards electrification of the transport system, starting with electric vehicles, the report by IEA titled “The EV City Case Book” sheds ample light on the proceedings.

 “Shenzhen was the first city in the world to fully electrify its bus fleet in 2017.”